SvetlinZarev/coding-challenges/leetcode/400 - 499/409 - Longest Palindrome.md

   occurs only once (i.e. in the center)

 Thus in order to find out the length of the palindrome, we have to find out how many times each character occurs in the input string.
-Thgen the length is the sum of the even number of characters plus 0 or 1, depending on whether there are single character that do not appear in a pair.
+Then the length is the sum of the even number of characters plus 0 or 1, depending on whether there are single character that do not appear in a pair.